hammerheim-game/hammerheim-rules/8-scenarios.md

 It is said that a few of the Pegasi escaped the destruction and their cages and have made their lairs around this area.
 Some have mutated horribly and are twisted diabolic parodies of their former selves.
-The infamous of these creatures is said to be a huge Black Pegasus with several additional horribly mutated heads, that of a serpent and a ram.
+The most infamous of these creatures is said to be a huge Black Pegasus with several additional horribly mutated heads, including that of a serpent and a ram.
 Hunger gnaws at the stomachs of these beasts and they will face many times their number if they catch the scent of prey._